 For information on how to add, remove, or change a user role, see the bottom section of this article.

-The Primary Owner has complete administrative rights over a school, and is the only user that has control over:
+The primary owner has complete administrative rights over a school, and is the only user that can:

-Owners have access to all administrative rights over a school EXCEPT those that are restricted to a Primary Owner.
+Owners have access to all administrative rights over a school except those restricted to the primary owner.